-The USC Aiken School of Nursing offers the Bachelor of Science Degree in Nursing (BSN).
-There are two tracks: the 4 year Generic BSN Track, and for current RN's the RN/BSN Completion Track.
+The UofSC Aiken School of Nursing offers the Bachelor of Science Degree in Nursing (BSN) in two track options:

 The School of Nursing provides for articulation of associate degree and diploma graduates into the RN/BSN Completion track following the Statewide Articulation Model.
 Students are awarded 34 hours of major credit toward the BSN and credit for general education courses that are applicable to the degree.
 The RN/BSN Completion nursing courses are offered only online and can be completed in 12-18 months.